fedash/Computing-Data-Analysis/README.md

   In this project, I explore transaction data, uncovering relationships between items using association rule mining.
 The results are visualized as a network graph, offering insights into potential marketing strategies and product placement.

 ---
+### 2. Yelp Web Scraping - German Cuisine Restaurants Analysis
+  I scraped Yelp to gather data on German cuisine restaurants in Erlangen and ranked them by computing their weighted ratings.
+The top picks were then plotted on a map for easy location spotting.

+---